-Dan has been working up through the ranks of garden landscaping for more than fifteen years.
-It’s probably fair to say this company is his baby (although his toddler son would try to claim first place…)
+Dan has been working up through the ranks of garden landscaping for nearly 20 years.
+It’s probably fair to say this company is his baby (although his 6 year old son would try to claim first place…)

 Dan relishes a new project and will always be on hand to oversee the process.
 Seriously, this man loves to talk about gardens!

 We only work with ethically sourced top quality materials that are used in the correct way with all the necessary site preparartion.